Schmytzi/ldpred-prs-manual/prs_manual.md

 └── weights
 ```

-Where all directories are *empty*, except for `genotypes`, which contains all your plink genotype/sample/SNP data.
+Where all directories are *empty*, except for `genotypes`, which contains all your plink genotype/SNP data, and `sample_info` for your fam files.
 You can use [`make_dirs`](make_dirs) to create all the empty directories in one step.
 I recommend creating the `genotypes` directory as a symlink to the shared directory holding all your required data.